-Where a development undergoes a change of use and the vulnerability classification of the development changes, there may be an increase in flood risk.
+Where a development undergoes a change of use and the vulnerability classification of the development may change.
 For example, changing from industrial use to residential use will increase the vulnerability classification from Less to More Vulnerable.

-For change of use applications in Flood Zones 2 and 3, applicants must submit an FRA with their application.
+For change of use applications in Flood Zones 2 and 3, applicants must submit a FRA with their planning application.
 This should demonstrate how the flood risks to the development will be managed so that it remains safe through its lifetime including provision of safe access and egress and preparation of Flood Warning and Evacuation Plans where necessary.
+Where a change of use may be classified as 'permitted development', if the change of use results in a change to the vulnerability classification, a FRA will still be required.

-As changes of use are not subject to the Sequential or Exception tests, IBC should consider when formulating policy what changes of use will be acceptable, having regard to paragraph 157 of the NPPF and taking into account the findings of this SFRA.
+As changes of use are not subject to the Sequential or Exception Tests, IBC should consider when formulating policy what changes of use will be acceptable, having regard to paragraph 157 of the NPPF and taking into account the findings of this SFRA.
 This is likely to depend on whether developments can be designed to be safe and that there is safe access and egress.